syncfusion-content/maui-docs/MAUI/AIAssistView/working-with-aiassistview.md

 ## Control Template in .NET MAUI AI AssistView (SfAIAssistView)

 The `ControlTemplate` in AI AssistView allows you to define and reuse the visual structure of a control.
 This flexible structure enables to fully customize the appearance and behavior of the AI AssistView.
-By using a `ControlTemplate` with the AI AssistView, you can create a highly customized and interactive interface, as demonstrated below.
+By using `ControlTemplate` with the AI AssistView, you can create a highly customized and interactive interface, as demonstrated below.

 {% tabs %}
 {% highlight xaml hl_lines="5" %}